programminghistorian/jekyll/editor-guidelines.md

 ##The Role of the Editor

 Thank you for editing a lesson for the *Programming Historian*.
 We are extremely grateful for your efforts.
 This guide is meant to ensure that all authors, editors, and reviewers receive a consistent and fair experience with the *Programming Historian*.
-If you have any questions about anything in these guidelines, please email one of the other editors or post a question on our [Github issues](https://github.com/programminghistorian/jekyll/issues)
+If you have any questions about anything in these guidelines, please email one of the other editors or post a question on our [Github issues](https://github.com/programminghistorian/jekyll/issues).
+Do the same if you think these guidelines need improvement or updating.

 We always encourage prospective authors to pitch their ideas before they start writing.
 We do not act as gatekeepers in the same way as a traditional journal.
 If a piece is not suitable for the *Programming Historian* our job is to tell an author before they have written a full tutorial.
 We hope this saves everyone time and energy.
 Once we have spoken to an author and encouraged their idea, our aim is always to support authors until the piece is publishable.
 Our goal is to help them reach that stage as efficiently as possible with clear guidance.
 You may find it helpful to familiarise yourself with our [instructions for authors](http://programminghistorian.org/new-lesson-workflow)